davidlamt/davidltran.com/src/posts/configure-eslint-prettier-vscode/index.md

 ## Set Up ESLint Configuration

-Open up your VSCOde's Commands panel (Ctrl + Shift + P on Windows) and type "eslint".
+Open up your VSCode's Commands panel (Ctrl + Shift + P on Windows) and type "eslint".
 Select the "ESLint: Create .eslintrc.json File".
 This will create the ESLint configuration file at the root directory of your project.

 There is also a way to set up a global ESLint configuration file.
 However, I prefer having the configuration at the project level since different projects may require different configurations.